rodgars/quizgenerator/README.md

 # quizgenerator
-Javascript Quiz Generator powered by Openai API created.
+Javascript Quiz Generator powered by Openai API.
 It allows you to generate multiple-choice quizzes with the help of artificial intelligence.
 The generated quizzes can be used for educational purposes, training, or simply for fun.

 ## Features